cameronpartee/5SecMemory/README.md

 # The Memory Game

-🧠 Pictorial memory game application that measures ability to recall information
+🍉 Memory game application that measures ability to recall information

 # Features
 - Filter category